| ADMISSIONS | Visit Us | Drive Thru Tour

 Before you begin your tour, keep the following in mind:

-You can begin your drive thru campus tour at the North Entrance, which is located near the Science and Technology Center.
-The following resources might be helpful:
+You can begin your drive thru campus tour at the South Entrance, which is located near the Sullivan Auditorium and May Street Building.

-Note: Printed information guides are available at the kiosk at the North Entrance.
+Note: Printed information guides are available at the kiosk at the South Entrance.

-This drive thru tour includes six informational stops.
-At each one, you can refer to either the written guide or the audio narration to learn more.
+This drive thru tour includes four informational stops.
+At each one, you can refer to either the information guide or the audio narration to learn more.

 The John Coughlin Memorial Field is #11 on the campus map.